HDQuanDev/react-native-tour/README.md

 navigation.

 The overlay draws a border, an arrow, and a tooltip pointing at the highlighted element.
+The tooltip automatically flips above the target when there isn't enough space below and clamps to the screen edges so it never overflows.
+Tapping outside the highlight advances the tour, while pressing a `TourStep` with `onPress` runs your handler and moves to the next step so the overlay disappears.
 Use `title` and `note` to explain the current step so users know why they are interacting with that UI element.

 ## Tips